CoachChuckFF/Coin-Clicker/README.md

 - Public Game Mint: `5q41Qpy4HtEtUfWBHBxmVEjg3DCdJ8wgdoLkNmEGm1vY`

 ## Notes
+- Desktop only, mobile looks terrible
 - The "Player" keypair is kept in local storage - This is ***UNSAFE*** please do not put anything valuable in it.
 The only thing Player Keypair does is sign for the `Click` and `Upgrade` function.
 This was done so you don't have to approve each click.
+- Clearing your browsers cache will generate you a new Player Keypair, so make sure you always withdraw or submit after a session!
 - Submitting to the leaderboard is the only real objective of the game
 - All sound effects are royalty-free and can be found at Pixabay.com - [composite sound file](https://shdw-drive.genesysgo.net/5WRCJEgy7c1Wy3ewWdfJcAePMCaUq4asyuP8sRgTQZYq/clicker-sounds.mp3)
 - I own all of the NFTs present in the game ( although, I re-uploaded all of the artwork on shdw to keep everything together)
+- The game's maths ( costs/upgrades ) are almost directly copied from [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/)
+- Everything else is of my creation!